20+ Things to do with Kids in Prince Edward County 🍦

 Back to the land.

-7. For all its hip restaurants and vibrant artistry, The County is, at its heart, a rural destination.
-Visit the Lavender Farm, The SHED (an alpaca farm with a great gift shop), Honey Pie Hives and Herbals, Campbell’s Orchard (with playgrounds and walking paths), Quinta do Conde or Hagerman Farms to get a sense of how what’s for sale at the grocery store gets grown.
+5. For all its hip restaurants and vibrant artistry, The County is, at its heart, a rural destination.
+Visit the Lavender Farm, Millefleurs Lavender & Honey Farm, The SHED (an alpaca farm with a great gift shop), Honey Pie Hives and Herbals, Campbell’s Orchard (with playgrounds and walking paths), Curious Goat General Store, Quinta do Conde or Hagerman Farms to get a sense of how what’s for sale at the grocery store gets grown.
 Hops & Heifers takes visitors in a safari truck to see (and pet!) their herd of water buffalo and sells cheese and meat the farm gate.

-8. To get up close and personal with farm animals, the petting zoo at Waupoos Winery fits the bill, with pigs, goats, sheep, ducks and chickens.
+7. To get up close and personal with farm animals, stop by Carsons Garden + Market to commune with their small herd of highly entertaining goats.
+The petting zoo at Waupoos Winery also fits the bill, with pigs, goats, sheep, ducks, mini-mules and chickens.
 (Remember that other farms are working farms – please refrain from feeding those cute cows or fancy strutting chickens and keep the safety of you and the animals in mind by staying off fences and out of fields.)

-9. Give them some space and just let them run.
-Get a breathe of fresh air and reconnect with nature at our three provincial parks: Sandbanks, North Beach, Lake on the Mountain.
-Or, roam the trails and search the ponds for frogs at any of the local conservation areas: Little Bluff, Massassauga Point, H.J.
-McFarland, Macaulay Mountain, Beaver Meadow, Harry Smith, Demorestville, Mill Pond, or the Rutherford-Stevens Lookout.
+8. Give those kiddos some space and just let them run.
+Get a breath of fresh air and reconnect with nature at our three provincial parks: Sandbanks, North Beach, Lake on the Mountain.
+Or, roam the trails and search the ponds for frogs at any of the local conservation areas: Little Bluff, Massassauga Point, Macaulay Mountain, Beaver Meadow.

 History and heritage.